Ferioda/SDP_Project/Documentation.md

 ## Benchmarking

 For benchmarking purposes we save the results of the solvers in a csv file called `xxx`.
 In this file, for each graph, we write computation time and number of colors used.

-The Benchmark class is instantiated with a vector of solvers which implement the common interface `Solver`.
-For each run, the following parameters are measured:

 # Results